Evolveum/midpoint-docker/README.md

-# midPoint: the Identity Governance and Administration tool
+# MidPoint Docker Images
 ## Info
-MidPoint is open identity & organization management and governance platform which uses Identity Connector Framework (ConnId) and leverages Spring framework.
+[MidPoint](https://github.com/Evolveum/midpoint) is open identity & organization management and governance platform which uses Identity Connector Framework (ConnId) and leverages Spring framework.
 It is a Java application deployed as a stand-alone server process.
 This image is based on official Ubuntu 18.04 image and deploys latest MidPoint version.

 ## Tags:
 - `latest`[(midpoint/Dockerfile)](https://github.com/Evolveum/midpoint-docker)